anhnguiuc/wics-professional-resources/README.md

     - [Biochemistry](https://mcb.illinois.edu/departments/biochemistry/research.html)
     - [Integrative Biology](https://sib.illinois.edu/research/undergraduate)
     - [Plant Biology](https://sib.illinois.edu/plantbio/undergraduate_research)
+    - Or any professors/TAs you have interacted with/taken a course with!

   - Craft an email expressing your interest
-    - 2-3 sentences of why you're interested: coursework that is relevant, career goals related to their research, etc.
+    - 2-3 sentences of why you're interested: your coursework/skills that are relevant, career goals related to their research, etc.
-    - 2-3 sentences of intended length of stay, your plan on how you'll use what you gain from their lab
+    - 2-3 sentences of intended length of stay, your plan on how you'll use what you gain from their lab & what you can contribute to the lab
     - Ask if they have undergraduate position openings
     - Thank them for their consideration
     - Attach your resume